MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-switchless-content.md

   - The ToR switches handle routing and provide connectivity beyond the cluster to the edge border device (_firewall or router_).
 - Network ATC and Intents:
   - Azure Stack HCI leverages network automation and intent-based network configuration.
-  - The NetworkATC service that ensures optimal networking configuration and traffic flow using network "_Intents_".
+  - The NetworkATC service is designed to ensure optimal networking configuration and traffic flow using network "_Intents_", such as defining which physical network interface cards (_pNICs_) will be used for the different traffic types.
-  - Intent-based policies define how the physical network interface cards (_pNICs_)should behave and which network traffic classes should be used on which pNICs, such as the "Storage", "Management" and "Compute" intents, that are associated with pNICs as part of the Azure Stack HCI cloud deployment process.
+  - Intent-based policies define how the pNICs should behave, and which network traffic classes should be used on which pNICs, such as the "Storage", "Management" and "Compute" intents, that are associated with the correct pNICs as part of the Azure Stack HCI cloud deployment process.

 [![Diagram illustrating the logical networking topology for a three-node Azure Stack HCI cluster using a switchless storage architecture, with dual ToR switches for external (north/south) connectivity.](images/azure-stack-hci-3node-logical-network.png)](images/azure-stack-hci-3node-logical-network.png#lightbox)